jessicalynch/csc250-final-project/README.md

 - [ ] Recursion
 - [ ] Stack/Queue

 The proper and fulfilling implementation of each of six items above will be worth 5 points each.
+Do not list more than six topics that you wish to be graded on.

 ### Documentation
 This documentation should be in a separate file in either plaintext `.txt` or markdown `.md` that describes your program, how to use it, and any included input files that are supplied and required.